DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Abi, directed to aerosol generation, teaches wherein the weight ratio of basic material to aerosolizable material may be in the range of 0.05:1 [0033] to promote consistent delivery [0022].
-The ratio is equivalent to 5% of basic material relative to the aerosolizable material, where the aerosolizable material is treated as 100%, showing a significant amount of overlap in the values of the claimed invention and is therefore considered prima facie obvious.
+In regards to iii., Abi, directed to aerosol generation, teaches wherein (iii) the weight ratio of basic material to aerosolizable material may be in the range of 0.05:1 [0033].
+The ratio is equivalent to a weight of 5% of basic material and 100% of aerosolizable material, showing a significant amount of overlap in the values in the claimed invention and is therefore considered prima facie obvious.

-Therefore, before the effective filing date of the claimed invention, one of ordinary skill in the art would have found it obvious to modify the basic substance and medium of Tesfatsion to wherein the basic substance is in an amount of 12% by weight (wt%) or less when the medium is in an amount of 100 wt% because both Tesfatsion and Abi are directed to improving user experience in aerosol generating systems.
-Abi teaches a weight ratio of basic material to aerosolizable material in the range of 0.05:1 to improve consistency of nicotine delivery [0022] and this merely involves applying a known weight ratio to a known aerosol generating article ready for improvement to yield predictable results.
+Therefore, before the effective filing date of the claimed invention, one of ordinary skill in the art would have found it obvious to modify the basic substance and medium of Tesfatsion to wherein the basic substance is in an amount of 12% by weight (wt%) or less when the medium is in an amount of 100 wt% because both Tesfatsion and Abi are directed to improving user experience while inhaling aerosol.
+Abi teaches a weight ratio of basic material to aerosolizable material in the range of 0.05:1 to improve consistency of nicotine deliver [0022] and this merely involves applying a known weight ratio to a known aerosol generating article ready for improvement to yield predictable results.

 With regard to Claim 6, Tesfatsion teaches wherein the basic solution can be encapsulated by a material that melts, degrades, or dissolves at or above room temperature (Pg.
 6, Lines 25-28) and all the limitations of the claims as set forth above, however modified Tesfatsion is silent to: